 Rule 906.
-Shall permit an employee to ride on haulage equipment only on specific instructions from his foreman, walking boss, or other management supervisor in charge of operations, unless equipment is designed to accommodate passengers and has a designated safe seat.
+Shall not permit an employee to ride on haulage equipment without specific instructions from their foreman, walking boss, or other management supervisor in charge of operations, unless equipment is designed to accommodate passengers and has a designated safe seat.